networkbiolab/WEoN/docs/use_instructions.rst

    The first column is the gene name while the second is the expression in any unit, like counts, RPKM, or FPKM.
 WEoN use an internal dictionary to match gene names from the Gold Standard and the Expression File.
-Data must be a single experiment or the average value of the experimental replica.
+Data must be a single experiment or the average value of the experimental replication.

    We provide ``expression_test.tsv`` as an example ``Expression File``.
 Please click on the corresponding ``Select File`` button and navigated to the containing